csaid/csaid.github.io/_posts/2020-12-26-two-things-that-confused-me-about-cross-entropy.md

 … where $$p$$ is the true distribution of outcomes and $$q$$ is the approximating distribution.

-But in machine learning, the cross entropy is defined as:
+But in machine learning, the cross-entropy is defined as:

 $$H(y, p) = -\sum_{j=1}^M{y_j log (p(y_j))}$$